Yultek/FRENS-Project/README.md

 ## Outcomes
 ### **Research and compile resources for generating animated NPCs**
 - Develop a Github/Google Doc for access to all resources and assets
-- Hire part time consultation and support
+- Hire part time consultation and support.
 - Research the history, terminology, and types of NPCs for professional game development
 - Compile resources on character templates and information on weight map transfers and more.
 - Research and test animation tools in Unity: